 Internet access is available to faculty, staff and current students.
-Connect to the Internet in the library or on the wireless network using a laptop computer.
 Questions about laptops, network information, printing, and email accounts should be directed to the technology staff.

-Lexis and Westlaw are available to law students, faculty, and staff through the library's educational contract with the companies.
-These contracts limit use to law-school related work only: they may not be used for employment-related work.
+Bloomberg Law, Lexis and Westlaw are available to law students, faculty and staff through the library's educational contracts with the companies.
 Review the user agreements with each system for additional information.

 Be courteous and keep noise levels down, including in the study rooms.
 The 4th floor is designated as a quiet floor.

 Staplers, a three-hole punch, scissors, tape, paper clips, and a heavy-duty stapler are available across from the DDC.
 Other office supplies are available for purchase from the bookstore.